 The club has adopted the Sport Integrity Code and members are bound by the Sport Integrity Code.

 The Club may determine other classes of membership (such as classes for junior membership or family membership) by ordinary resolution at the AGM.

-REGISTER

-The Committee will ensure the Club keeps a register of members.
-It must contain:

-The name of each member;

-The member’s last known contact details;

-The date the person became a member; and

-Any other information required by law.

 NEW MEMBERS

-New members may be accepted by the Committee on a signed club membership application form, and upon payment of moneys due.
+New members may be accepted by the Committee on a signed club membership application form, and upon payment of monies due.

 LIFE MEMBERSHIPS

-Life membership may be conferred by the AGM subject to the following conditions:

 The AGM, upon recommendations of the Club Committee, may grant Life Membership to any member in recognition of outstanding or meritorious service to the Club, or on behalf of the Club.

 A Life Member shall not be liable to pay any subscription.